-Due to effective curriculum planning and delivery, assessment and the care and support provided, our children at Moggerhanger Primary School are confident, reflective, independent and passionate learners who have make progress across all subject areas.
-Pupils have a rich and varied vocabulary, take pride in their work, and demonstrate a keenness to share their successes both inside and outside of school.
+Due to effective curriculum planning and delivery, assessment and the care and support provided, our children at Moggerhanger Primary School are confident, reflective, independent and passionate learners, who have made progress across all subject areas.
+Pupils have a rich and varied vocabulary, take pride in their work, and demonstrate a keenness to share their successes, both inside and outside of school.
 Successes and outcomes are celebrated in school through:

 Autumn and Spring term parent consultations

 This is reflected in the results achieved at the end of the Early Years Foundation Stage, Key Stage 1 and Key Stage 2, and in the Year 1 Phonics Screening Checks.
 The children leave our school in Year 6, with a strong foundation in knowledge and understanding, as well as the skills needed to make them ready to move onto secondary school.